Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 In lines 6-7, two data node configurations are created.
 They will be used respectively as the argument of the function double and as the result of the function double.

-Finally, on line 9, we create the task configuration with the id 'double_task' that represents the function 'double' that expects an 'input' data node as an input parameter and returns an 'output' data node.
+Finally, on line 9-13, we create the task configuration with the id _double_task_ that represents the function _double_ that expects an _input_ data node as a parameter and returns an _output_ data node.
+On line 13, the Task configuration has been set `skippable`.
+That means when submitting a Task entity instantiated from this TaskConfig, Taipy will skip its execution if its input data nodes haven't changed since the previous execution.

 Because a Task can have several inputs and outputs, `Config.configure_task()^` can receive lists of `DataNodeConfig^` objects.